gullerya/just-test/docs/server-url-patterns.md

 ## `/tests`

-This URL space is also used internally by the JustTest client application, it's purpose to fetch tests themselves.
+This URL space is also used internally by the JustTest runner application, it's purpose to fetch tests themselves.